isvar/GardenWarden/README.md

 # GardenWarden
-A simple project for controlling my garden watering system using arduino.
+A simple project for controlling my garden watering system using arduino. wenas